Applied Computing

 An introduction to software constructs and to development of software using a high-level programming language.
 Simple design concepts and good programming practice will be adopted.

-Learners are able to complete either the full qualification or certain units or elements through the medium of Welsh/bilingually.
+Learners have the option to complete course assessment/assignments or elements of the course through the medium of Welsh or bilingually.
 Visit our Welsh Language in the College page to find out what else is available to you.

-• Continuous assessment during the course
+- Continuous assessment during the course

-• Practical assessment during the course
+- Practical assessment during the course

-• Written examination
+- Written examination

 For careers in business and industry as trainee IT support staff, computer technicians, programmers, analysts or related careers.